czarekczaro/CesaConnCore/README.md

 ## What is CesaConn?

-CesaConn is a **secure, serverless, cross-platform device synchronization application** built by [CesaSec](https://cesasec.com).
+CesaConn is a **secure, serverless, cross-platform device synchronization application** built by CesaSec.

 Sync your files, clipboard, notifications, and more — across all your devices — without any central server ever seeing your data.
 Your data stays yours.
+Always.

 ---